Corneal tattooing: Ancient practice

-Galen of Pergamum, a Greek physician and philosopher, first described corneal tattooing in 150 AD, and the same procedure was later described by Aetius in 450 AD as an attempt to mask the leucomatous opacities of the eye.
+Galen of Pergamon, a Greek physician and philosopher, first described corneal tattooing in 150 AD, and the same procedure was later described by Aetius in 450 AD as an attempt to mask the leucomatous opacities of the eye.
 Both physicians would cauterize the corneal surface with a heated stilet.
 After the cauterization, they would apply the dye to the eye, using a variety of dyes, such as powdered nutgalls and iron (see iron gall ink) or pulverized pomegranate bark mixed with copper salt.
 This would then stain the cornea, correcting the cosmetic appearance for the patient.
 Other sources have mentioned that Galen might have used copper sulphate.
 This procedure was probably used only on those patients with an unsightly corneal leukoma.

 Development of procedures

-After Galen's reference to corneal tattooing in the 2nd century, the practice is not mentioned until 1869, when oculoplastic surgeon Louis de Wecker introduced a new method.
+After Galen and Aetius, the practice is not mentioned until 1869, when oculoplastic surgeon Louis de Wecker introduced a new method.
 De Wecker, as he was also known, was the first to use black India ink to tattoo a leukoma of the eye.
 He applied cocaine to the eye as a topical anesthetic, coated the cornea with a thick solution of ink, and inserted pigment into the corneal tissue obliquely with a grooved needle.
 His method has influenced all subsequent methods.

 Ziegler cites several physicians who contributed to the development of corneal tattooing.
 Some created new instruments to enhance the tattoo process.
 Taylor introduced one such method.
 He created a bundle of needles to tattoo the eye, instead of using a single needle; De Wecker found this method to be more practical.
 In 1901, Nieden introduced a method that used a tattooing needle based on the idea of a fountain pen, or something similar to the Edison electric pen.
 He found that this electrical needle operated more rapidly and reliably than traditional methods of tattooing.
 Another physician, Armaignac, used a small funnel that he fixed to the cornea by three small points.
 He would then put China ink into the instrument and tattoo with a needle.
 Armaignac claimed that his method produced a perfectly round pupil in one sitting.
 Other physicians, such as Victor Morax, did not tattoo the cornea, but changed its appearance using other methods.
 Morax split the corneal tissue into two vertical layers, introducing the coloring substance under the pedicle flap and placing a compressive dressing over the eye.
 Various methods have been introduced throughout history, collectively evolving into several mainstream methods that have proven to be the most effective to date.